-Although the wide options range allows user to choose the optimal solution to suit his or her preferences, be careful: excessive selection can cause a stupor state.
-This phenomenon is called the term “analysis paralysis” and describes the state when, as a result of excessive analysis, a person loses the motivation to make decisions or to make any action action at all.
-With regard to price lists, too much choice can cause the user to have such a condition, and he will simply leave the page.
+Although the wide options range allows a user to choose the optimal solution to suit his or her preferences, be careful: excessive selection can cause a stupor state.
+This phenomenon is called the term “analysis paralysis” and describes the state when, as a result of the extensive analysis, a person loses the motivation to make decisions or to make any action at all.
+Concerning price lists, too much choice can cause the user to have such a condition, and he will leave the page.

 (d) Illusion of deficit

-A limited supply leads to an increased demand, and therefore to a higher price.
-For example, global diamond production is controlled by a small group of companies, resulting in the value of diamonds is consistently high.
-In order to use this effect on your price list, you have to create a feeling of limited supply for your customers.
+A limited supply leads to increased demand, and therefore to a higher price.
+For example, global diamond production controlled by a small group of companies, resulting in the value of diamonds is consistently high.
+To use this effect on your price list, you have to create a feeling of limited supply for your customers.

 Promotions limited in time or quantity of goods, as well as offers available “by invitation only” are a great way to create the illusion of deficit.